-Four sites have been scheduled for active protection (HNE14, HNE17, HNE19 and HNE28).
+Three sites within Stage 2 have been scheduled for active protection (HNE14, HNE17 and HNE19).
 Measures to actively protect these sites include the installation of high visibility flagging and/or heavy bollards before construction activities begin.
+No sites requiring active protection are located within Stage 1.